Page Updated: February 13, 2022

 Our lawyers are based in Los Angeles, but are available to help accident victims even if you are outside of Los Angeles.

 Contact us today at the IAG team to see how our personal injury lawyers can help maximize your injury settlement.
+We can be reached anytime night and day, all you need to do is call, email, or message us using the contact form below and we will help you with a free consultation.

 Citations for Supporting Literature & Resources: